Tiny Art Show – Submit Your Artwork!

-The exhibit will run from April 24 – 29.
-It is free and open to the public during regular library hours.
+The gallery is free and open to the public during regular library hours.
 For more information, call (315) 445-4333.

 Le Moyne Annual Student Art Show